microchip-pic-avr-examples/pic18f47q10-cnano-adcc-temperature-mcc/readme.md

 <br><img src="images/pause.PNG" width="600">

-7. Add *celsiusValue* variable do the *Variables window*: right click on the `celsiusValue` variable in main.c file and click *New Watch*:
+7. Add *celsiusValue* variable to the *Variables window*: right click on the `celsiusValue` variable in main.c file and click *New Watch*:
 <br><img src="images/watch.PNG" width="600">